mainnet-pat/powns-app/README.md

 ---

-The main package for the E2E tests is `bchdomains/mock`, which exposes a script that will prepopulate ganache with ĐNS so you have everything setup to run Cypress on.
+The main package for the E2E tests is `bchdomains/mock`, which exposes a script that will prepopulate ganache with POWNS so you have everything setup to run Cypress on.

-The ĐNS app has end to end tests with Cypress.
+The POWNS app has end to end tests with Cypress.
 To run them you need to start ganache, run the seed script, run the app and then run cypress.
 This should start chrome and the Cypress GUI.
 Each time the test run, the script needs to be re-run and the app restarted for it to work.

 ```bash
 ganache-cli